captini-org/pronunciation-score-icelandic/README.md

 # pronunciation-score-icelandic
 #### Demo: partial first version of pronunciation score module for Icelandic, combined with alternate fallback method to handle the remaining exercises.

 #### Purpose: to illustrate the CAPTinI lesson content, user interface, and interactive learningenvironment.
-Not purpose: to evaluate pronunciation accuracy.
+Not current purpose: to accurately judge pronunciation accuracy.
-- The fallback system can not be used by students of Icelandic to practice their pronunciation, and can not be part of any academic submission/publication.
+- The fallback system has not been validated to train students of Icelandic to practice their pronunciation.

 ## Run
 First, replace the empty `models` directories from [this Huggingface dataset](https://huggingface.co/datasets/clr/captini-scoring-references/tree/main).
 Monophones SPLIT0 and SPLIT2 are not used, and can be skipped.

-`python3 ./demo/demo.py` shows examples of the pronunciation scoring system.
+`python3 ./demo/demo.py` shows examples of the pronunciation scoring system, or check out [this experimental Huggingface space](https://huggingface.co/spaces/clr/captini-scorer-tryout/)

 For problems, please contact caitlinr@ru.is